danielballan/jupyterhub-share-link/README.md

 ## Uses and Limitations

+This is for low-effort, short-term sharing between users who are on the same Hub.

-Produce a "share link" for a notebook (or any file) and give it to other users on your Hub.
-When another user clicks the share link, the current version of the file is copied from your notebook server to theirs.
-If you change the file, the recipient can click the link again to make another copy reflecting the changes.
+The sender click a button to create a "share link" for a notebook and then gives that link to any other user on the same Hub.
+When another user clicks the share link, the last saved version of the file is copied from the sender's notebook server to the recipient's.
+If the sender changes the file, the recipient can click the link again to make another copy reflecting the changes.
 After a given time interval, the link expires.

-This is for low-effort, short-term sharing between users who are on the same Hub using a container-based spawner.
-The share link encodes both the notebook and the *container image* that the sender was running that notebook in.
+On Hubs using a container-based spawner, the share link encodes both the notebook and the *container image* that the sender was running that notebook in.
 The recipient will automatically be directed to a server running that same container image, and thus have some assurance that they will be running the notebook in a compatible software environment.
 (This is not the case when sharing notebooks via email or Dropbox.)

 This approach is not suitable for persistent sharing, such as galleries or lists of links to be maintained long term.
 For those use cases, it is better to encode